microsoft/verona/docs/internal/expressions.md

 var b : U64 & mut = 42;
 b = 41; // This is perfectly fine

+// This is also fine.
+The variable still points to the same object
+// even if its contents have changed (it's a mutable object) let c : MyType & mut = MyType;
+c.updateMe();
 ```

 ### Value vs. Pointer